Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-This was tricky as we couldn't leave the school so we could only talk about what we already knew.
+How close we are to everything we need!

 Helpful Report

-What are three words that describe the activities in this kit? engaging, thought-provoking
+What are three words that describe the activities in this kit?
+Different, expanding ideas, engaging

 How effective was the resource in fostering critical thinking about food waste issues?